FairCrypto/faircrypto.github.io/docs/xen-crypto/overview.md

+description: What is Xen Crypto?
+Learn about the Xen Crypto token and its features.
+head:
+  - - meta
+    - property: og:image
+      content: /xen-crypto-logo.png
+  - - meta
+    - property: twitter:image
+      content: /xen-crypto-logo.png
+---

 # Xen Crypto Overview

 Xen Crypto is an innovative ERC-20 token built on the Ethereum blockchain, designed to build a community through social mining.